zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-update.md

 ### Update with future action
 You want to update entities, but you want to defer the execution.

 By default, `BulkUpdate` is an immediate operation.
-That mean, it's executed as soon as you call the method.
+That means, it's executed as soon as you call the method.

 `FutureAction`: This option lets you defer the execution of a Bulk Update.
-`ExecuteFutureAction`: This option trigger and execute all pending `FutureAction`.
+`ExecuteFutureAction`: This option triggers and executes all pending `FutureAction`.

 ```csharp
 context.FutureAction(x => x.BulkUpdate(customers));